 Gum grafting will:

-Treat Gum Disease With LANAP
+If Gum Disease Has Caused Receding Gums, Treat It With LANAP